asifkd012020/open-itg-aws_runbooks/azure/AzureContainerRegistry/Runbook.md

 By default, when using ACR, Azure encrypts at rest with service-managed keys.
 You can specify your own customer managed keys in Azure Key Vault for encryption.

-You'll need the following pre-reqs to configure encryption with Customer Managed Key
+You'll need the following pre-reqs to configure encryption with Customer Managed Key(CMK)
 - CMK stored in Azure Key Vault
 - Managed Identity with Access Policy to access key in Azure Key Vault
 - Terraform example of pre-reqs found here - https://github.com/open-itg/azure-acr-module/blob/master/main.tf#L10

-Once the pre-reqs are completed below example shows how to configure CMK for ACR.
+Once the pre-reqs are completed below example shows how to encrypt ACR with CMK.
 ```
   #Provision ACR with customer managed key for encryption
   resource "azurerm_container_registry" "acr" {